For many artists the opportunity to generate touring invitations is a major reason to attend the Fringe.

 - running costs of your production (refreshment of props, cleaning costumes etc)

-- marketing costs (including multiple DVDs and promotional packs with which to pitch to programmers)
+- marketing costs (including digital content and promotional packs with which to pitch to programmers)

 - a proportion of both the original production costs and your ongoing overheads.